alicka33/automatic-pain-recognition/README.md

 # Automatic Pain Recognition

-**Bachelor thesis: Automatic pain recognition with the use of computer vision algorithms**
+**Bachelor thesis: Application of computer vision algorithms for automatic pain recognition in patients**

 Research project investigating automatic pain recognition from facial expressions using deep learning.
 The system analyzes temporal patterns of facial landmarks to detect presence and intensity of pain.